 Introduction: Tabletop Arcade Mame Box for Raspberry Pi

 Welcome to the build of a 2-player tabletop Arcade emulator!
-The box is constructed of laser-cut 6mm Baltic Birch, and aside from the wooden parts, you will need.
+The box is constructed of laser-cut Baltic Birch, and to construct one, you will need.

 Step 1: Get Your Pile O' Parts Together, and Glue the PiPlate